Join Alliance for Living!

-Works collaboratively with other agency staff in developing and ensuring comprehensive services for clients;
+Works collaboratively with other agency staff in developing and ensuring comprehensive services for clients.

-Works as a team member in providing agency coverage for evening and weekend activities;
+Works as a team member in providing agency coverage for evening and weekend activities.

-Performs other duties as assigned.
+Preforms other duties as assigned.

 Strong written and verbal communication skills;

 Both a team oriented person and the ability to work independently, with minimum supervision;

 Computer proficient (MS Office) and the efficient use of relevant software programs;